 Then from his pocket, he extracted a spiky instrument used to keep my hair straight, the tinkly bell and a small trinket.
-After I'd fiddled with these objects, the stranger gave a low whistle and four shining men appeared on the scene, quickly encircling me.
+After I'd fiddled with these objects, the stranger gave a low whistle and four shining men trade, operated mainly by pirates who chained negroes and negresses to rotting, rat infested ship hulls while being transported to market places all over Europe.

 I felt uneasy and afraid when the shiny men pushed me in the direction of the beach, so I fled.
-Looking back I saw the foursome halt their pursuit and raise long sticks that went 'bang' and made birds fall from trees ... asleep.
+Looking back I saw the foursome halt their pursuit and raise long sticks that went 'bang' and made birds fall from trees . . . asleep.